tw-haiven/haiven/README.md

 # Haiven team assistant

 [Thoughtworks](https://thoughtworks.com) is a global software consultancy working for a wide range of clients.
-We're using Haiven to offer our clients a **lean way to pilot the use of AI assistance for software delivery teams** while the market of products is still busy and evolving.
+We're using Haiven as an **accelerator** to offer our clients a **lean way to pilot the use of AI assistance for software delivery teams** while the market of products is still busy and evolving.

 ## What is it?